lvzon/clusterlots/README.md

  - The average variable values (average locations in each dimension) for each cluster, as a PDL matrix (clusters x variables).
  - An array with an index vector for each cluster, which contains the indices of the cluster members.

+Probably, further improvements can be made to speed and/or memory use.
+This is a rather quick-and-dirty solution.
+Using sparse data structures and/or a disk-based distance matrix, it should be possible to cluster much larger datasets before running out of memory.

+The clustering algorithm described above works well, but when clustering more than a few thousand points, you quickly run into memory problems.
+The algorithm requires at least two distance matrices, the size of which is the number of points squared, times the number of bytes needed for each value.
+So for 100,000 points you would need a distance matrix with 10 billion entries, which would require over 37 Gb when stored as a block of 4-byte floating point values.
+So if we have many values, we use a 2-step approach, implemented in cluster_sampled():

+ - Subsample the original set of points (select a few hundred to a few thousand indices or so, at random).
+ - Create clusters from this subset, calculate the cluster averages.
+ - Assign all points in the original set to one of the clusters:
+	- Create a new membership vector.
+	- For each point, calculate the distance to all clusters.
+	- Assign it to the cluster with the smallest distance.
+	- Export the new membership vector.

+This subroutine takes the same arguments and returns the same variables as cluster_matrix(), but requires one additional argument: the size of the random sample.